AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ---
 title: Create the Content Structure for Your App
-description: Learn how to create the structure which serves as the foundation for all of your headless content using AEM's content fragment models.
+description: Learn how to create the structure which serves as the foundation for all of your headless content using AEM's Content Fragment Models.
 ---

 # Create the Content Structure for Your App {#content-structure}

-Learn how to create the structure which serves as the foundation for all of your headless content using AEM's content fragment models.
+Learn how to create the structure which serves as the foundation for all of your headless content using AEM's Content Fragment Models.

 ## Using Content Fragment Models to Create Content Structure {#using-cf-models}

 [Content Fragments](/help/assets/content-fragments/content-fragments.md) allow you to design, create, curate and publish page-independent content.
 They allow you to prepare content ready for use in multiple locations/over multiple channels, ideal for headless delivery.
 [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) are used to define the structure of this content and are the first thing you need to create in order to manage your headless content.

-To help you understand how this is done, AEM Trials takes you through the process with a quick, interactive tour first creating the model and then adding its structure.
+To help you understand how this is done, this module of AEM Trials takes you through the process with a quick, interactive tour first creating the model and then adding its structure.
 This document serves as a supplement of the interactive tour, covering the same steps and linking to additional resources where appropriate.

-## Create the Model {#create-model}
+## Step 1 - Create a Model {#create-model}

 You start on the Content Fragment Models console.
 The Content Fragment console can be thought of as your library of models.
 You use the console to create new models and manage exiting models.